WOLVERTON MOUNTAIN

 Wolverton Mountain is located outside Valparaiso, Indiana.
-I gave that name to the mountain upon which my house sits.
+I gave that name to the mountain where I use to live.
 The name is a constant reminder of the power of imagination and a symbol for all who strive to overcome obstacles.
 Merle Kilgore immortalized his uncle, Clifton Clowers, in the song, Wolverton Mountain in 1962.
 The song is a metaphor for all who attempt to overcome seemingly insurmountable hurdles in life.

 Wolverton Mountain